Dislocation-twin boundary interactions in FCC metals: Size scaling

-The thorough, mechanism-based, quantitative understanding of dislocation-grain boundary interactions is a central aim of the Nano- and Micromechanics group of the MPIE.
-For this purpose, we isolate a defined grain boundary in a micron-sized sample.
-Subsequently, we measure and compare the mechanical properties with respect to single crystalline samples, using in situ micromechanical techniques.
+The thorough, mechanism-based, quantitative understanding of dislocation-grain boundary interactions is a central aim of the Nano- and Micromechanics group of the MPIE [1-8].
+For this purpose, we isolate a single defined grain boundary in micron-sized sample.
+Subsequently, we measure and compare the uniaxial compression properties with respect to single crystalline samples, using in situ micromechanical techniques.
 Two specific boundaries are targeted in this project:

-Twin boundaries usually consist of long coherent and much shorter incoherent sections.
+- Twin boundaries usually consist of long coherent and much shorter incoherent sections.
 This is due to lower energy required for formation of coherent twin boundary.
-However, presence of incoherent twin boundary in ample nanotwinned materials has been observed and its role in mechanical behaviour should not be underestimated.
-Therefore, we plan to study the role of ITB on dislocation interaction with a similar methodology.
+However, presence of the incoherent twin boundary (ITB) in nanotwinned materials has been observed and its role in mechanical behaviour must also be understood.
+As such, we study the role of ITB on dislocation interaction with a similar methodology.
 Nevertheless, synthesizing the samples with straight horizontal ITBs is challenging, as their high interface energy motivates the deflection of the grain boundary plain.
 Thin film deposition has been employed to deposit appropriate films with suitable ITB sections.